learn-academy-2021-alpha/week-2-assessment-algtan/interview-questions.md

   DOM stands for Document Object Model.
 The virtual DOM refers to the DOM items represented in React, as the actual DOM is in the HTML file.

   Researched answer:
+  The virtual DOM is a lightweight version of the actual DOM.
+DOM operations are often slow and browser specific, so working with the virtual DOM is preferred.

 3. When creating a basic (stateless) class component in React, what are the necessary elements needed to display "Hello World" in the browser?